vettloffah/odoo-await/README.md

 as follows:

   - `port` option, if provided
-  - port number in URL, if provided
+  - port number in URL, if provided. e.g. `http://example.com:8069`
   - default port for protocol, so 443 for https and 80 for http

 # Methods